Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

 \section{Results}

-We present the results of a large-scale study in which we compare different DL models for multi-class (MCC) and multi-label classification (MLC) tasks from 22 datasets.
-To this end, we evaluate models from 9 architectures: AlexNet, VGG16, ResNet50, ResNet152, DenseNet162, EfficientNetB0, ConvNeXt, Vision Transformer (ViT), and MLPMixer.
+We present the results of a large-scale study comparing different DL models for multi-class (MCC) and multi-label classification (MLC) tasks from 22 datasets.
+To this end, we evaluate models from 10 architectures: AlexNet, VGG16, ResNet50, ResNet152, DenseNet162, EfficientNetB0, ConvNeXt, Vision Transformer (ViT), Swin Transformer (SwinT) and MLPMixer.
 For each model architecture, we evaluate two variants: (i) models trained from scratch and (2) fine-tuned models previously trained on the ImageNet-1K dataset.
+We additionally assess the performance of models pre-trained using in-domain EO datasets.
+In the remainder, we outline and discuss the following:

-In the reminder, we outline and discuss: \begin{enumerate} \item The performance of models trained from scratch with respect to the two types of tasks \item The benefits of pre-training models of different architectures, and their effect in view of the dataset properties \item The 'performance vs. cost of model training' trade-off between the considered modeling approaches \end{enumerate}
+\begin{itemize} \itemsep0em \item Performance of models trained from scratch with respect to the two types of tasks \item Benefits of pre-training models of different architectures and their effect in view of the dataset properties \item Models' ability to generalize on unseen in-domain datasets \item The choice of the pre-trained dataset and its effect on the performance of the downstream model \item The 'performance vs. cost of model training' trade-off between the considered modeling approaches \item Common issues that affect the models' predictive performance in the context of EO applications. \end{itemize}